Star Trek Comics Checklist

 I've seen several types of original art for sale, from pencilled art all the way through the printing process to printer plates.
 I'm sure this isn't a complete list of what might be available.

-Opening bids for color guides range from $25 to $100.
+Prices for color guides range from $25 to more than $100.

 Creative Commons License